anunesse/formation-angularjs-rest/README.md

 # AngularJS Training
-This REST API has been designed for the AngularJS Training given at Excilys Feb 25th 2014.
+This REST API has been designed for AngularJS trainings

 ## GET /tweets
 Fetch the list of tweets.